Position – Striker

 Debut v Southampton – July 2014

 Nickname – Rossco

-With two goals on his debut, and 12 before Christmas in his first full season, Ross has got his WIFC career off to a flying start since making his debut in 2014.
+With two goals on his debut, and 12 before Christmas in his first full season, Ross got his short but goal-laden WIFC career off to a flying start after making his debut in 2014.
 He also became the second WIFCer to have to leave the field to attend to his kids’ toilet issues in a game at Hampton, following in the illustrious footsteps of Ian Grinstead.